Four-force (4-force) is a four-vector, considered as

 solid particle, the four-acceleration with a covariant index can be expressed

-in terms of the strength and the solenoidal vector of the acceleration field:
+in terms of strength and solenoidal vector of acceleration field:

 In special relativity and substituting